Almond milk is one of the most popular non-dairy milk alternatives but unfortunately, it can curdle.

 Use Quality Almond Milk Products

-So remember, not all almond milk products are created equal, especially if you plan on using the beverage in your morning brew.
+Not all products are created equal, and that goes for soy milk or coconut milk alternatives too.
+It's worth finding a good quality brand, especially if you plan on using the beverage in your morning cup of coffee.

 People Also Ask (FAQs)